Complete the following questionnaire and we will match you with the right schools.

 There are many great places where you can purchase a great machine at a significant markdown once it has been used or refurbished.
 For the most secure purchases, consider buying a refurbished model direct from the manufacturer.
 These laptop models are often covered under the same warranty you’d get from the factory buying a new model.

 Look for a corporate off-lease sale.
 Many large companies lease new laptops from retailers for a few years and then return them at the end of the lease.
 These computers are newer models that have been well cared for.
 The retailer then sells off the laptops for a lower price.
 While they’re a step down from a refurbished model, you’ll also see that reflected in the cost.
 This is a great way to get a well running machine for a fraction of the cost.

 You’ve heard the saying that there’s no such thing as a free lunch and that extends to colleges giving away laptops.
-Be sure to read the laptop agreements with any school before enrolling but in most cases the laptop is simply included with the tuition of the student and if the student leaves before graduation they will be required to return the computer and/or pay for the computer, either partially, or in full.
-This isn’t all bad news; because the cost of the laptop is included in tuition it becomes eligible to be covered by financial aid, which is a great option for those wanting to go back to school but unable to make such a large purchase out of pocket.
+Be sure to read the laptop agreements with any school before enrolling but in most cases the free laptop is simply included with the tuition of the student and if the student leaves before graduation they will be required to return the computer and/or pay for the computer, either partially, or in full.

 Here is the brand break down of online colleges that offer laptops and other technological aids with tuition: